reclaimingmytime/schedule/README.md

 ## Functionality

-The script displays one day at a time.
-By the default, the script shows the current day.
+The script displays one week at a time.
+By the default, the script shows the current week.
 You can navigate to the next or previous day or week, or go back to today.

 The links are disabled dynamically.
 For example, if you are on the current day, the link "Today" is disabled.
 That gives you a clear indication of where you are without having to read the date.